 Divorce is a method of terminating a marriage contract.
-From a legal standpoint, divorce restores an individual's right to marry someone else.
-The process also legally divides marital assets and debts and determines the care and custody of the children.
-Each state addresses these issues differently.
-However, most states follow the same basic principles and use relatively uniform standards.
+From a legal standpoint, divorce restores an individual’s right to marry someone else.
+The process also divides marital assets and debts and determines the care and custody of the children.
+Each state addresses these issues differently, but most follow the same basic principles and use relatively uniform standards.

-In some states you may need to prove fault, commonly referred to as grounds, to obtain a divorce.
-However, the majority of states allow at least one form of no-fault divorce in which the spouses are not required to prove that the other caused the breakdown of the marriage.
-If no-fault grounds for divorce are available in your state, either you or your spouse may obtain a divorce, even if one of you does not consent to the divorce.
-In some states both fault and no-fault divorce are available.
+In some states you may need to prove fault, commonly referred to as “grounds,” to obtain a divorce.
+However, the majority of states allow at least one form of “no-fault” divorce in which the spouses are not required to prove that the other caused the breakdown of the marriage.
+If no-fault divorce is available in your state, either you or your spouse may obtain a divorce, even if one of you does not consent.
+In some states, both fault and no-fault divorce are available.

-In most divorces, the primary issues to be decided are alimony or spousal support, property division and, if there are children, child custody, visitation and child support.
-When spouses agree on how to resolve these issues, they can usually obtain a divorce quickly.
-However, in many cases, divorcing spouses have disputes regarding their post-marriage financial arrangements and the care and custody of their children.
-Property division and alimony are often hotly contested issues in divorce proceedings, but the early advice of a family law attorney may be able to impact the ultimate result favorably.
+In most divorces, the primary issues to be decided are property and debt division, alimony/spousal support and, if there are children, child custody, visitation, and support.
+Issues regarding custody are sometimes known by other names, such as parenting time, conservatorship or physical control.
+When spouses agree on how to resolve these issues, or they can work cooperatively to find solutions, they can usually obtain a divorce relatively quickly.
+Divorcing spouses often have disputes regarding their post-marriage financial arrangements and the care and custody of their children.
+Property division and alimony can be hotly contested issues in divorce proceedings, but the early advice of a family law attorney may have a favorable impact on the end result.

 Child custody and visitation

-Parents must financially support their children.
-That obligation usually lasts until the child reaches the age of majority (usually 18 or 21 years old depending on state law) or becomes self-supporting.
+Parents have a legal duty to financially support their children.
+That obligation usually lasts until the child reaches the age of majority (usually 18 or 21 years old depending on state law) or becomes emancipated/self-supporting.
 An order for child support may be entered during or after a divorce, and either parent may be ordered to pay support depending upon how custody is arranged.
-In most states, an unmarried mother may also file a petition for child support in family court, and an order for support will be entered once paternity has been established.
+In most states, an unmarried mother may also file a petition for child support in family court, and an order for support can be entered once paternity has been established.

 A parent who fails to remain current on his or her child support obligations faces significant penalties.
-Every state has a child support enforcement office that works with the family court to suspend professional or business licenses, take away driver and recreational licenses, require payment of future owed sums in advance or place non-paying parents in jail when child support obligations are overdue.
-Because of the state specific requirements involved in child support, parents can benefit from the advice and involvement of a family law lawyer at Brinkman & Associates in Cincinnati, Ohio, when child support issues arise.
+Not only does interest accrue on child support arrearages after a certain time, but also non-paying parents could find themselves in contempt of court.
+In addition, every state has a child support enforcement office that works with the family court to suspend professional or business licenses, take away driver and recreational licenses, require payment of future owed sums in advance or even place non-paying parents in jail when child support obligations are significantly overdue.
+Hiring a private family law attorney to help collect child support will typically speed up the process.
+Because of the state-specific requirements involved in child support, parents can benefit from the advice and involvement of a family lawyer at Brinkman & Associates in Cincinnati, Ohio, when child support issues arise.

 Contact a family law attorney

-Family relations create a host of legal consequences.
+Family relations create a host of legal consequences when they change, break down or end.
 A family law attorney at Brinkman & Associates in Cincinnati, Ohio, can explain the laws that apply to your particular situation and help you to make informed choices for you and your family.